dsc-courses/dsc80-2025-wi/proj04/index.md

 ## Submission and Rubric

+{: .green }
+As mentioned at the top of this page, this project has **two checkpoints**, each worth 1% of your overall grade.

 ### Checkpoint 1 Submission

-As mentioned at the top of this page, this project **does** have two checkpoints, which is worth 1% of your overall grade.
-The first checkpoint is due on **Tuesday, November 19th**.
-You can submit the checkpoint [here](https://www.gradescope.com/courses/877914/assignments/5313145/) on Gradescope.
+The first checkpoint is due on **Friday, February 28th**.
+You can submit the checkpoint [here](https://www.gradescope.com/courses/941090/assignments/5820453) on Gradescope.

 The checkpoint 1 assignment is worth 20 points, and asks you to answer the following questions: